kaalpanikh/classic-bounce-game/README.md

 ## Project Overview

 This project aims to recreate the nostalgic Nokia Bounce game with modern web technologies.
-The original game was a platformer where players controlled a red ball through side-scrolling levels, navigating through hoops while avoiding obstacles like spikes and moving enemies.
+The original game was a platformer where players controlled a red ball through side-scrolling levels, navigating through hoops while avoiding obstacles like spikes and moving enemies

 ## Features